Sign In / Sign Out

 Office of the President, One University in Many Places

-Web accessibility means making your website accessible to everyone, regardless of their abilities or the device they are using.
+Web accessibility means making your website and online content accessible to everyone, regardless of their abilities or the device they are using.
 Often, simple changes can improve access to a website for people with disabilities, including:

 A large portion of ASU's web audience has some form of disability that makes accessing the Internet difficult.